AdobeDocs/experience-manager-65.de-DE/help/forms/using/ms-dynamics-configuration-home-mortgage.md

 ---
-title: Konfigurieren von Microsoft Dynamics 365 für den Hypotheken-Arbeitsablauf der We.Finance-Referenzwebsite
+title: Konfigurieren von Microsoft Dynamics 365 für den Hypotheken-Workflow der We.Finance-Referenz-Website
 seo-title: Configure Microsoft Dynamics 365 for the home mortgage workflow of the We.Finance reference site
 description: In diesem Dokument erfahren Sie, wie Sie die Microsoft® Dynamics 365-Dienste über adaptive Formularen für den Hypotheken-Arbeitsablauf der We.Finance-Referenzwebsite nutzen.
 seo-description: Learn how to leverage the Microsoft® Dynamics 365 services through adaptive forms for the home mortgage workflow of the We.Finance Reference site